giantswarm/docs/src/content/meta/glossary.md

 ## Platform API

 The Platform API is the entrypoint of Giant Swarm's [cloud-native developer platform](#cloud-native-developer-platform).
 Everything in the platform is exposed via the Platform API, allowing the automation of processes, including GitOps support, and fostering standardization.
-The Platform API is the Kubernetes API of the Management Cluster, extended with custom resources such as [`App`](#managed-apps] to enable a variety of use cases.
+The Platform API is the Kubernetes API of the Management Cluster, extended with custom resources such as [`App`](#managed-apps) to enable a variety of use cases.
 [Learn more here](#future-link-to-platform-api-intro-page).

 ## Platform team